lucassong3000/my-website/content/blog/2021-years-end.md

 [Zig 0.8.0](https://ziglang.org/download/0.8.0/release-notes.html) was released in the first week of June, which included several improvements I made to Zig's handling of linking libc.
 These improvements directly affected users building river, solving a few long-standing issues on that front.
-Around this time I also started to think about a first river release and resumed my effort to [properly package zig software for void linux](https://github.com/void-linux/void-packages/pull/29288).
+Around this time I also started to think about a first river release and resumed my effort to [properly package zig software for void Linux](https://github.com/void-linux/void-packages/pull/29288).
-This lead to a series of zig patches to allow for cross compilation while linking system libraries and integration into void linux's build system.
+This lead to a series of zig patches to allow for cross compilation while linking system libraries and integration into void Linux's build system.

 In July I focused on stabilizing and simplifying river's behavior, aiming for consistency and predictability.
 As part of this, I [further simplified our layout protocol](https://github.com/riverwm/river/pull/359) and cleaned up all of river's user-facing interfaces.